 “You just can’t understand something unless you have experienced it!”
 Isn’t that true of agency life?
 An agency is a place that can be exciting, and even a little addictive, to some, but it can be flat-out scary and overwhelming to many.
 The bottom line is, agency life is just not a fit for most people.
 As a result, finding people who can be successful in an agency can be difficult.
 One of the issues in finding those people is that many agencies try to only hire those with agency experience.
-While agency experience is valuable, the challenge here is that there is a very limited pool who have actual, direct experience.
-This means that agencies are likely are missing out on some great talent.
+While agency experience is valuable, the challenge is that there is a fairly limited pool of candidates with agency experience.
+This means an agency may have to look outside the established agency talent pool in order to find the talent they need.
 So how do you find great hires that do not yet have agency experience?
 It starts with asking at least four questions:

 Can this person keep up?